UniversalGRAMM/UniversalGRAMM.github.io/collections/_Tutorials/Tutorial-1.md

 UGRAMM is a flexibile tool which can be used not only for CGRA mapping but for any application where we need to find embedding of a small graph in a large graph.

-In this tutorial we have mapped a digital design input into to Hardware Modules, mapping here corresponds to one-to-one matching of a particular operation from the input digital design to the hardware units available in the device-model.
+In this tutorial, we have mapped a digital design input to hardware modules.
+Here, mapping refers to the one-to-one correspondence between a specific operation in the smaller input digital design graph and the hardware available in the larger graph, also known as the device model.

 <div style="text-align: center;">
   <img src="UGRAMM_inputs.png" alt=" " width="720"/>